dsathyakumar/a11y-auditor/README.md

 > This a11y project is an implementation of accessibility rules as defined in [W3C Accessibility Checklist](http://www.w3.org/TR/WCAG10/full-checklist.html)

 > Accessibility testing happens on products after they are deployed onto staging and relies on the QA folks.
-This project along with [chai-a11y BDD style accessibility assertions](https://github.com/pranavjha/chai-a11y) helps to include accessibility testing as part of the unit tests itself.
-This helps in cutting down lead time by eliminating dependency over the QA deployments.
+This project along with [chai-a11y](https://github.com/pranavjha/chai-a11y) helps to include accessibility testing as part of the unit tests phase itself. [chai-a11y](https://github.com/pranavjha/chai-a11y) provides a BDD style `to.be.accessible()` interface for asserting a11y audits.
+This audit, helps in cutting down lead time by eliminating dependency over the QA deployments.
 Accessibility issues can now be spotted in the development phase itself.

 > Recursively conducts accessibility audits on HTML partials / snippets / mocked HTML response (inclusive of child nodes)